 - Lightly grease a large, oven-safe baking dish.

 In a medium mixing bowl, whisk together the ground flaxseed and filtered water.
 Let stand for 5 to 10 minutes to thicken.

 - To the flaxseed mixture, add the sweet potato purée, coconut milk, almond milk, maple syrup, vanilla, cinnamon, nutmeg, and sea salt.
 Vigorously whisk until smooth.

-Spread the coated bread cubes evenly into the prepared baking pan.
-Cover and refrigerate for at least 8 hours or overnight (can be refrigerated for up to 24 hours before baking).
+Cover and refrigerate for at least 12 hours or overnight (can be refrigerated for up to 24 hours before baking).

 - In the morning (or just before baking), preheat the oven to 350F.

 Uncover the dish and bake for 45 minutes to 1 hour, or until set and desired doneness is reached.
 (I prefer a slightly crisp top and soft, slightly gooey bottom, so I bake mine for exactly 45 minutes but baking time will vary based on preferences and the type of bread you use.)

 - Remove from the oven and cool for 10 minutes before serving.